-- Other Person’s/ Receipts as May Be Notified
+- Other Person’s/ Receipts May Be Notified

 - In a case, a person sold goods of Rs.
-600,000 on a single bill to the second person and accepts the cash of Rs.3,00,000 on 1st day and then on another day receives cash of Rs.3,00,000, this is also the violation of Section 269ST (b).
+600,000 on a single bill to the second person and accepts the cash of Rs.3,00,000 on 1st day and then on another day receives cash of Rs.3,00,000, this is also a violation of Section 269ST (b).

-In all of the 3 above mentioned cases, Section 269ST is violated and the penalty imposed against it under section 271DA will be applicable.
+In all of the 3 above-mentioned cases, Section 269ST is violated and the penalty imposed against it under section 271DA will be applicable.

 As per section 271DA, if any person violates section 269ST then he has to a 100% penalty.
 Here 100% means the full amount equal to the amount of transaction transacted or cash received.
 The above said the penalty will be levied by the Joint Commissioner.